Sitting on a man

-Sitting on a man refers to an Igbo method of public shaming, often employed by women, involving the assembly at a man's hut or workplace to express grievances through dance, song, and symbolic acts such as pounding walls or removing roof thatching.
-This custom, also known as "making war on a man," was practiced against men and women alike, serving as a means of resistance and preserving social and political equilibrium during pre-colonial times.
+Sitting on a man is an Igbo method of public shaming, primarily employed by women, involving the assembly at a man's hut or workplace to express grievances through dance, song, insults, and acts such as pounding walls or removing roof thatching.
+This custom, also known as "making war on a man," was practiced against men and women alike, serving as a means of resistance and preserving social and political equilibrium during precolonial times.